-Question Our Lady of Guadalupe: Tepeyac Hill Muslim Pilgrimage to Mecca

-Describe the

-images you see

-(include at least

-3 per slide

-show).

-Write 3 This slide show makes me feel This slide show makes me feel

-emotions the 1.
-1.

-slide show

-makes you feel.

-2. 2.

-3. 3.

-5. 3.

-What types of

-groups do you

-observe?

-What items do

-the pilgrims

-have with them?

-What is the

-significance of

-these items?
+Question Our Lady of Guadalupe: Tepeyac Hill Muslim Pilgrimage to Mecca Describe the images you see (include at least three per slide show).
+Write three emotions that the slide show evokes (makes you feel).
+What types of groups do you observe?
+This slide show makes me feel 1.
+2. 3.
+This slide show makes me feel 2.
+3. What types of items are the pilgrims carrying?
+What do you think is significant about these items?

 Think about the essential questions: In what ways are values and social structures revealed in societies?
 How do values affect the journeys people take?
 How do we tell the tales of our journeys?

 SAUSD Common Core Unit